Watch out for these blood pressure boosters

 Non-steroidal anti-inflammatories (NSAIDs)

-NSAIDs such as ibuprofen and naproxen may cause your body to hold onto water.
+NSAIDs, such as ibuprofen and naproxen, may cause your body to hold onto water.
 This means your heart must work harder to pump.
-The drugs can also stop your vessels from working properly.
+The drugs can also stop your blood vessels from working properly.
 When the vessels are narrow, blood can’t flow as easily.
-Both issues can boost your blood pressure.* Research now shows that even acetaminophen, which used to be considered a safe alternative, can have similar outcomes.*
+Both issues can boost your blood pressure.*

-Alternative: The next time you talk to your doctor, ask them about a suitable alternative for managing your headaches, muscle soreness and pain.
+Alternative: The next time you talk to your doctor, ask them about other options for managing your headaches, muscle soreness and pain.

 Cold and flu medicines

 Nasal decongestants and other cold and flu medicines have NSAIDs in them to ease aches and pains.
-They also often contain ingredients that dry up mucus and squeeze blood vessels, which can raise blood pressure.*
+They also often contain high sodium ingredients, which can raise blood pressure.*

 Certain supplements